Follow @greg_daubney

 Blog

-Practise what you preach!
+Diabetes - Practise what you preach!

 Oh yes!
-As a sport psychologist my mind loves giving me nuggets of advice like this.
+As a psychologist my mind loves giving me nuggets of advice like this.
 Sometimes I act on them and other times I view them for what they are - simply thoughts.
 I shall now recount a recent experience where following my mind's nugget of 'practise what you preach' was helpful to my performance.
 I have been a type 1 (insulin-dependent) diabetic for nearly 30 years and have played lots of sports over that time.
 Tennis, Golf, Swimming and Beach Volleyball predominate.
 Each one provides its own very unique challenges both within the techniques needed to play well but also for my diabetes management (explosive action compared to steady exercise; immediate uncontrolled hormonal and glucose release vs no glucose release; need to reduce insulin vs need to increase insulin).
-Read more: Practise what you preach!

-The Essence of Sport Psychology
+The Essence of Anxiety

 Danger, panic, fear, error, uncertainty, yes uncertainty.
-Trying to understand the mechanisms by which a sport psychologist helps people improve their performance is no easy task.
-But one thing common across all sport performance related activities I have noticed is the unending presence of uncertainty.
+Trying to understand the mechanisms by which a psychologist helps people improve their performance is no easy task.
+But one thing common across all performance related activities I have noticed is the unending presence of uncertainty.
 Emotions and thoughts enter and exit with their associated impacts, but the puppet master at the heart of our performance maelstroms is uncertainty.
 It is this that creates the turmoil we often feel.
-Read more: The Essence of Sport Psychology
+Read more: The Essence of Anxiety

-What does a sport psychologist do?
+What does a psychologist do?

-How can a sport psychologist help me?
+How can a psychologist help me?

-There is a lot of mystery and intrigue about the way in which a sport psychologist will work with clients.
-Ultimately how a sport psychologist will help you is determined by their philosophy - namely what they think causes change to happen.
+There is a lot of mystery and intrigue about the way in which a psychologist will work with clients.
+Ultimately how a psychologist will help you is determined by their philosophy - namely what they think causes change to happen.
 Here are my thoughts on one way based on recent experiences.
-Read more: How can a sport psychologist help me?
+Read more: How can a psychologist help me?

 The Ultimate Sport Motivation - All you have to do is ask!